 This initiative, led by CAF, ECLAC and the IDB, reports investment in economic infrastructure (defenses against floods, energy, irrigation, telecommunications, transportation and water and sanitation).
 We report public investment data from three government levels (national, regional and local) and from State Owned Enterprises.
-We also include private investment.

 The covered sectors are concentrated on infrastructure services and utilities.
 Therefore, infrastructure investment related to oil and gas production and oil refinement and petrochemistry is excluded.
 Social infrastructure is also excluded: schools, hospitals, dwellings and security infrastructure.

 1) Water: Water and sanitation (drinking water supply through the grid, provision of sanitation services); flood defenses (urban and rural projects for mitigating the effects of flooding); irrigation (facilities and systems of artificial irrigation);

 2) Energy: Generation, transmission and distribution of electricity; transmission and distribution of natural gas;

 3) Telecommunications: Fixed-line telephone services, mobile and satellite telephony, data and internet connection services;

 4) Transportation: Roads and paths, massive urban transportation, railway transportation (infrastructure and rolling stock), aerial transportation and fluvial and maritime transportation;

 Public investment is collected from capital expenditures, particularly gross fixed capital formation expenditures, which constitute investment in the sectors included in this project.
 We include investments in projects whose lifespan exceeds a year and are subject to depreciation.
 We report investments in the following type of projects: